hecksadecimal/dokku-copy-files-to-image/README.md

 # dokku-copy-files-to-image

-Copies files from the host's `/home/dokku/<APP>/DOKKU_FILES` directory to the `/app` directory of a dokku image before the image is released.
+Copies files and directories recursive from the host's `/home/dokku/<APP>/DOKKU_FILES` directory to the `/app` directory of a dokku image before the image is released.

-Only affects deploys where buildpacks are in use.
+Only affects deploys where buildpacks or dockerfile are in use.
 Files are not available during the build step.

 ## requirements